A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: Finite volume simulations

 We first consider a shallow water shock-wave interaction problem inspired by the Woodward-Collela blast wave problem, with reflecting boundary conditions at $x=\pm 5$ and the following initial data:

 We compare the accuracy of the solution obtained with the Ostrowski-Newton iterative solver with the Roe and HLLE approximate solvers, at final time $T=10$ on a range of mesh sizes, as shown in Table \ref{tab: FV SWEs accuracy}.
 For this we use a self-convergence test with the solution given by each solver in a grid of 4050 cells as exact solution, and the errors are measured using the corresponding standard grid function norms.
 The execution time of each simulation is measured with the same final time and a grid of 4050 volume cells.
-An important factor for accuracy and timing measurement is the choice of the time step, which is chosen automatically by Clawpack in our setting to satisfy the CFL condition, with a CFL number of 0.9.
-The results can be seen in Table \ref{tab: FV SWEs time}.
+An important factor for accuracy and timing measurement is the choice of the time step, which is chosen to yield a CFL number of approximately 0.9 at each step.
+The results can be seen in Table \ref{tab: FV SWEs time}, where a grid function norm is used to compute the relative $L^2$ error in $h$.

 For the Euler equations we use the positive Newton iterative solver.
 We take the domain $[0,1]$, wall boundary conditions, and the initial conditions